packetpilot/rdrx/README.md

 While at #lastjob, I had a simple solution to smooth UX around a growing list of internal URLs, and used it to scratch an itch that DNS couldn't reach: a list of 301 redirects on an apache server.
+Google's "go/" shortener (for corp use by employees etc.) served as inspiration for what had initially been devoid of any magic whatsoever.
+This project aims to tackle a "simple" challenge with a little more magic, hopefully in the style of an ops engineer as opposed to a sys admin.

-Admittedly, Google's "go/" shortener was the inspiration, and this could easily run on a corp server with little modification, but is presented here as a local docker implementation.
+rdrx could easily run on a corp server with little modification, but is presented here as a local docker implementation.

 If leveraging this company-wide, a (private/internal) DNS entry is the way to go.
-Ensure the DNS completion path (what macOS calls "Search Domains") on your users' systems is managed if doing so, since 'go/jira' is much quicker than 'go.corp.acme.com/jira'.
+Ensure the DNS completion path (what macOS calls "Search Domains") on your users' systems is managed if doing so, since 'go/jira' is much quicker than 'go.corp.urbanairship.com/jira'.

 ## Local Use